 Applied music (private instruction) is offered in the preceding list of performance areas.
 Instruction is provided by student contracted instructors, under the supervision of the college.
 Applied Music courses require payment of tutorial fees in addition to regular tuition and lab fees.
-Lab fees are used to help defray the cost of providing practice facilities in the Fine Arts Building.
-The tutorial fees may range from \$12 to \$35 per half hour of instruction.
-Students studying with a contracted instructor pay their tutorial fees directly to their instructor.
+(Students using financial aid will be required to pay private instructor fees out-of-pocket.
+Any excess financial aid funds may be used to pay private instructor fees once funds are received by the student.)
+Lab fees are used to help defray the cost of providing practice and instruction facilities in the Fine Arts Building.
+The tutorial fees begin at \$20 per half hour of instruction.
+Students must take at least 30 minutes of instructor pay their tutorial fees directly to their instructor.
 The tutorial fee is established by the contracted instructor.

-All applied music courses are intended to develop necessary skills in performance, in preparation for transfer to senior institution.
+All applied music courses are intended to develop necessary skills in performance, in preparation for transfer to four-year institution.
 Students are expected to practice at least one hour per day.
 Instruction is given by college approved, private teachers.
-Instruction may take place on campus or in the instructor's own studio.
-Alist of approved instructors is available in the office of Visual and Performing Arts Department.
-Students with no previous experience in their chosen field of Applied Music study will not be permitted to register for three credit hours.
+Instruction takes place in the Fine Arts Building on campus or in the instructor's own studio.
+Names of approved instructors are available in the music area of the Humanities Division.